This NativePath content is medically reviewed or fact-checked to ensure factually accurate information.

 By eating a balanced diet and getting in some physical activity, you can reduce your chances of obesity.
 Belly fat, in particular, is directly linked to insulin resistance.
 By losing a few inches around your waist, your insulin sensitivity will go up, and your high insulin production will go down.

-Our Native Nutrients formula is a great fat-burning and weight management supplement that can help you shed those extra pounds!
+Our Native Greens formula is a great fat-burning and weight management supplement that can help you shed those extra pounds!